 Oral health should be a priority.
 There is a lot you can do through simple day-to-day habits.

-- Change your toothbrush every 3 months or sooner if you are sick
+- Change your toothbrush every three months or sooner if you are sick.

 What should I do if I have dental treatments not completed or care that is in process?